This life’s hard, but it’s harder if you’re stupid.George V. Higgins, The Friends of Eddie Coyle

 Rhythm has psychological benefits too because it helps us to maintain focus and thereby accomplish more work quicker and more consistently.

 But how does one maintain rhythm when cutting mortises?
 Perhaps you have an internal metronome.
 If not, it may help to take advantage of an extremely ancient tool called the “work song,” later called the “sea shanty.”
-These were songs sung by men and women working in groups to coordinate their physical labor and make it more effective, whether planting rice seedlings in flooded fields, pushing wagons over mountains, dragging logs through forests, or pulling ship anchors up from the depths.
+These were songs sung by men and women working in groups to coordinate and make more efficient their physical labor, whether planting rice seedlings in flooded fields, pushing wagons over mountains, dragging logs through forests, or pulling ship anchors up from the depths.
 If the song is in your head instead of just your ear you can easily adjust the song’s rhythm to match the natural frequency of your body and your tools.

 I hum a work song when I do repetitive chisel work.
 I suppose two of my favorites are “What will we do with drunken sailor,” and “Roll the Old Chariot Along.”
 There are also lots of old plantation and work gang songs that work well.
 Two modern tunes I sometimes hum are “Señorita” and “Poker Face,” depending on my mood.
 Here is another, more unusual version by an entertaining German polka band.